RavenTheBest/imapi/readme.md

-This is a simple Python Flask API that searches for images on Unsplash and returns a random image link.
+**This is a simple Python Flask API that searches for images on Unsplash and returns a random image link 🖼️**

 To use the API, simply send a GET request to `/api/search` with the following query parameter: